Multi-wavelength observation of MAXI J1348$-$630 during the outburst in 2019: Results

-\subsection{Continuum Image of MAXI J1348--630 using ALMA}
+\subsection{{Continuum image of MAXI J1348--630 using {\it ALMA}}}

-We detected the continuum emission from black hole MAXI J1348--630 between the frequency range of 89.56--351.44 GHz with ALMA band 3, 4, 6 and 7 observations.
-The measured disk average flux densities in different frequencies varies between 12.18 to 18.47 mJy.
-The continuum images at diferent frequencies of MAXI J1348--630 were shown in Figure \ref{fig:almaimg}.
-The phase center of the continuum image of MAXI J1348--630 was RA=13h48m12.790s, Dec=--63$^{\circ}$16$\arcmin$28.480$\arcsec$ (J2000).
-In continuum images, the beam sizes were 1.22$^{\prime\prime}\times$0.97$^{\prime\prime}$ for 104 GHz, 1.22$^{\prime\prime}\times$0.97$^{\prime\prime}$ for 138 GHz, 0.58$^{\prime\prime}\times$0.44$^{\prime\prime}$ for 242 GHz, and 0.35$^{\prime\prime}\times$0.29$^{\prime\prime}$ for 343 GHz.
-The source was not resolved in any of the images indicating size of the radio emitting region was less than 0.29\arcsec.
+We study the radio continuum emission from MAXI J1348--630 using \textit{ALMA} band 3, 4, 6, and 7 observations in the frequency range of 89.56~GHz--351.44~GHz.
+The measured flux densities at different frequencies vary between $\sim $12.18 mJy and $\sim $18.47 mJy.
+For estimation of the flux densities, we fitted the 2D Gaussian over the black hole candidate MAXI J1348--630 using the \texttt{CASA} task \texttt{IMFIT}.
+The RMS of the background of the radio continuum images varied between 3.06--8.36 mJy beam$^{-1}$ in different observing frequencies.
+The continuum images of MAXI J1348--630 at different frequencies are shown in Fig.~\ref{fig:almaimg}.
+The phase centre of the continuum image of MAXI J1348--630 is RA $=$ 13~h48m12.790s, Dec $=$ --63$^{ \circ}$16$^{\prime}$28.480$^{\prime \prime}$ (J2000).
+In continuum images, the beam sizes are 1.22$^{\prime \prime}\times $0.97$^{\prime \prime}$ for 104~GHz, 1.22$^{\prime \prime}\times $0.97$^{\prime \prime}$ for 138~GHz, 0.58$^{\prime \prime}\times $0.44$^{\prime \prime}$ for 242~GHz, and 0.35$^{\prime \prime}\times $0.29$^{\prime \prime}$ for 343~GHz.
+After fitting a 2D Gaussian over the source, we found that the \textit{ALMA} band 3, 6, and 7 images of MAXI J1348--630 did not resolve, but the band 4 image was marginally resolved.
+So, we cannot draw any conclusions about the continuum morphology of MAXI J1348--630.

-The resultant radio continuum spectrum of black hole MAXI J1348--630 was shown in Figure {9}.
-The continuum radio spectrum showed the flat nature with spectral index ($\alpha$) = 0.324$\pm$0.003 (assuming $F_\nu\propto\nu^{\alpha}$).
-The slope of the spectrum was positive in the radio region, indicating that the synchrotron radiation was from an optically thick region and the self-absorption frequency was more than 351.4 GHz.
-The ALMA measurements were included in the broadband spectrum of Figure \ref{fig:broadband}.
+The resultant radio continuum spectrum of MAXI J1348--630 is shown in Fig.~\ref{fig:contspec}.
+The continuum radio spectrum is fitted using power law ($F_{\nu}\propto \nu ^{\alpha}$) with a spectral index of $\alpha = 0.28\pm 0.02$.
+The slope of the spectrum is positive in the radio region, indicating that the synchrotron radiation is from an optically thick region and that the self-absorption frequency was more than 351.4~GHz.